MAD9137/f2024/docs/assessments/projects/final.md

 ### The AddViewController
 This viewController will need a textField for the title, a textView for the description, and two datePickers for arrival and departure dates.
 Clicking on the background of this view will hide the keyboard.
 There will be a navigationItem added to the top of this view, with a barButtonItem called “Save” on the right-hand side.

 This button will be connected to an action.
 This action will only run if there is text entered in to the textField.
-When this action runs, you will create a dictionary to hold values for the following keys: **title**, **id**, **description**, **latitude**, **longitude**, **arrival**, and **departure**.
+When this action runs, you will create a dictionary to hold values for the following keys: **title**, **description**, **latitude**, **longitude**, **arrival**, and **departure**.
+Your requests will fail if these are not spelled correctly (and are case sensitive).

 You will use CoreLocation to get your current location’s latitude and longitude.
 After converting your dictionary into a string of JSON data, you will then make a URLRequest to the following URI **https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=**, adding your JSON string after the equals sign.

 :::tip NOTE
 You need to add the data from the textField, textView, datePickers and the latitude and longitude into a Swift dictionary, convert it to a Data object and then convert that to a JSON string.